nsnam/ns-3-dev-git/src/sixlowpan/doc/sixlowpan.rst

 The HC2 encoding is not supported, as it has been superseded by IPHC and NHC compression type (\ :rfc:`6282`).

-IPHC SAC and DAC are not yet supported, as they do require :rfc:`6775` ([RFC6775]_) for full compliance.
+IPHC SAC and DAC are not yet supported, as they do require :rfc:`6775` ("Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)") for full compliance.
 It is planned to support them in the future.

 NetDevice
 #########